flutter/website/src/content/platform-integration/web/wasm.md

 To run a Flutter app that has been compiled to Wasm, you need a browser that supports [WasmGC][].
-The Wasm standard plans to add WasmGC to help garbage-collected languages like Dart execute code in an efficient manner.

 [Chromium and V8][] released stable support for WasmGC in Chromium 119.
 Note that Chrome on iOS uses WebKit, which doesn't yet [support WasmGC][].